vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-istio/install-advanced-istio.md

 <info>

-During quick installation, the addon configuration code is not edited.
+During quick installation, the addon settings code is not edited.

 If this does not suit you, perform a **standard installation** or **installation on dedicated worker nodes**.